sage-group/hugin/README.md

 ### Prerequisits

-As previously mentioned Hugin builds on top of Keras but, depending on your usecase it might also depend on TensorFlow for providing additional IO functionality (particularly cloud storage), or for supporting models specific for various Keras backends
+Hugin builds on top of existing tools, particularly Keras but, depending on your usecase it might also depend on TensorFlow for providing additional IO functionality (particularly cloud storage), or for supporting models specific for various Keras backends

 ### Using pip